spencerjulius/lane_visualizer/README.md

 # Lane Visualizer

-The LaneMap Visualizer is a Python script that reads data from an Excel file containing information about loaded lanes, geolocates the cities involved, and creates an interactive map visualizing the lanes and their traffic.
+The Lane Visualizer is a Python script that reads data from an Excel file containing information about loaded lanes, geolocates the cities involved, and creates an interactive map visualizing the lanes and their traffic.

 ## Features